fastify/fastify-throttle/README.md

   fastify.listen({ port: 3000 })
 ```

-The `bps` option can be a number or a function.
-The function for `bps` has the following typescript definition:
+The `bytesPerSecond` option can be a number or a function.
+The function for `bytesPerSecond` has the following typescript definition:

 ```typescript
 (elapsedTime: number, bytes: number) => number